-Each year as our counties and cities craft their annual budgets, it is not uncommon to have the idea of raising cigarette taxes come up as a way to find additional revenue.
+During this time of the year, Virginia's counties and cities are beginning to craft their annual budgets.
+It is not uncommon to have the idea of raising cigarette taxes come up as a way to find additional revenue.
 Governments at all levels would rather raise taxes - regardless of which ones - than to find efficiencies in the way they spend money or to eliminate activities and programs.

-The Thomas Jefferson Institute thought it would be interesting to find out which of our counties and cities tax cigarettes, how much are these taxes, and what the impact has been on such tax increases.
-For instance, do the jurisdictions really raise the kind of money hoped for in the projected and approved budgets?
+As we did last year, the Thomas Jefferson Institute thought it would again be interesting to find out which of our counties and cities tax cigarettes, how much are these taxes, and what the impact has been with such tax increases.
+For instance, do the jurisdictions really raise the kind of money projected in their approved budgets?
 Do increased taxes on cigarettes have a negative impact on the smaller convenience stores and "mom and pop" grocery stores?
 Do higher taxes encourage the smoker to shop in adjacent localities where cigarette taxes are lower?
 Do cigarette taxes impact these revenue streams in the long run?